-Debris flows are mixtures of water, rock, soil, and organic material (70-90 percent solids by weight; Costa, 1984) that form a muddy slurry much like wet concrete, and flow downslope, commonly in surges or pulses, due to gravity.
-They generally remain confined to stream channels in mountainous areas, but may reach and deposit debris over large areas on alluvial fans at and beyond canyon mouths.
-Weber County, from the Wasatch Front east, is susceptible to debris-flow hazards because of the steep mountains and the presence unstable hillside debris.
+Debris flows are mixtures of water, rock, soil, and organic material (70-90 percent solids by weight; Costa, 1984) that form a muddy slurry much like wet concrete, and flow downslope, commonly in surges or pulses, due to They generally remain confined to stream channels in mountainous areas, but may reach and deposit debris over large areas on alluvial fans at and beyond canyon mouths.
+The eastern portion of Davis County is particularly susceptible to debris-flow hazards because of the steep mountains and the weathering characteristics of the bedrock (the Precambrian Farmington Canyon Complex) which provides much unstable hillside debris (Wieczorek and others, 1983; Pack, 1985).
+Debris flows have occurred often in Davis County during historical time and have caused damage to property and loss of life (table G-1).